Counting Periodic Trajectories of Finsler Billiards: From geometry of billiards to topology of cyclic configuration spaces

 The \emph{ordered cyclic configuration space} of $r$ consecutively distinct points on $M$ is the space

 where by convention $x_{r+1}=x_1$.
 As mentioned in the Introduction, we consider the \emph{length function}

 The function $\Lambda$ is smooth and $\Z_r$-equivariant, but in contrast with Euclidean billiards, $\Lambda$ need not be $D_{r}$-equivariant.
-By definition of the Finsler billiard reflection for geodesic rays (Section \ref{sec:reflectionlaw}), the $r$-periodic Finsler billiard orbits are precisely the critical points of $\Lambda$.
+By definition of the Finsler billiard reflection for geodesic rays (Section~\ref{sec:reflectionlaw}), the $r$-periodic Finsler billiard orbits are precisely the critical points of $\Lambda$.

-We would like to use this fact by applying Morse and Lusternik-Schnirelmann theories to obtain a lower bound for the number of periodic Finsler billiard orbits; however, these theories cannot be applied directly because $\GG(M,r)$ is not a closed manifold.
-We will show that we can replace $\GG(M,r)$, without affecting the topology, by the following compact manifold with boundary:
+We would like to use this fact by applying Morse and Lusternik--Schnirelmann theories to obtain a lower bound for the number of periodic Finsler billiard orbits; however, these theories cannot be applied directly because $\GG(M,r)$ is not a closed manifold.
+We will show that for sufficiently small $\varepsilon$ we can replace $\GG(M,r)$, without affecting the topology, by the following compact manifold with boundary:

 where again the indices are understood cyclically.
-Similar to the Euclidean case \cite[Prop.\,4.1]{Farber-Tabachnikov2002-01}, we establish the following proposition in the Finsler setup.
+Similar to the Euclidean case \cite[Proposition~4.1]{Farber-Tabachnikov2002-01}, we establish the following proposition in the Finsler setup.